 The key aspects are as under:

 #1 – Increased Reporting and Transparency

 Reporting of important transactions increased considerably due to new directives which focus on investors.
 Also, the directives emphasize reporting of all transactions, whether with the European Union or outside the European Union.
 Dealers are also required to maintain every detail of the client.

 The main focus of this directive is to re-gain the investors’ confidence; hence investors’ fund safety got the utmost priority under the new rules.

 #3 – Common Framework

-MiFID II has provided the common framework for all the organizations and intermediaries so as to make the comparison of the financial statements easy and understandable.
+MiFID II has provided a common framework for all the organizations and intermediaries to make the comparison of the financial statements easy and understandable.

 #4 – Increased Legal Framework